Ultimate Guide to Kauai

 Kauai-Exotic-Estates-Hanalei-Beachg

-Each beach is truly unique and the conditions and scenery change throughout the day so be sure to check in with local lifeguards prior jumping in for a swim.
-Generally speaking, you can expect to see high surf in the North Shore during the winter months and high surf in the South Shore during summer months (although summer swells are much more mellow than the winter swells that attract pro surfers to the North Shore).
-The east side is generally less popular, often inviting onshore winds, which is not conducive for beach days yet is ideal for fishermen.
-The west side is popular for beachgoers, offering some of the longest and whitest sandy beaches.
+Each beach is unique, and conditions and scenery will change throughout the day, so be sure to check in with lifeguards prior jumping in for a swim.
+Generally speaking, you can expect to see high surf on the North Shore during the winter months and high surf along the South Shore during summer months.

 Which Beach is Best?